The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 \subsubsection{The non-cutoff Boltzmann equation with boundary}

 For the non-cutoff Boltzmann equation in a domain without boundary, one may refer to some early work \cite{Pao1974,Alexandre2000,Alexandre2001,Gressman2011}.

 For the non-cutoff Boltzmann equation in a domain with boundary, very recently, Duan-Liu-Sakamoto-Strain \cite{Duan2020} first considered Boltzmann and Landau equations in the finite channel with specular boundary condition.
-Later, Deng-Duan \cite{Deng2021c} generalized this technique to the Vlasov-Poisson-Boltzmann/Landau system in the finite channel, and Deng \cite{Deng2021,Deng2021e} considered the Boltzmann/Landau equation and Vlasov-Poisson-Boltzmann/Landau system in the union of cubes which is a bounded domain.
-We also mention the work of Deng \cite{Deng2023} for the stability of rarefaction waves to the Vlasov-Poisson-Boltzmann system in a rectangular duct with specular reflection boundary condition.
+Later, Deng-Duan \cite{Deng2021c} generalized this technique to the Vlasov-Poisson-Boltzmann/Landau system in the finite channel, and Deng \cite{Deng2021,Deng2021e} considered the Boltzmann/Landau equation and Vlasov-Poisson-Boltzmann/Landau system in the union of cubes which has a ``flat" boundary.
+We also mention the work of Deng \cite{Deng2023} for the stability of rarefaction waves to the Vlasov-Poisson-Boltzmann system in a rectangular duct (with ``flat" boundary) with specular reflection boundary condition.

 However, these results require that the boundary is flat, which will lead to a great advantage in obtaining the high-order Sobolev regularity.
 In the general bounded domain, one cannot expect such high-order Sobolev regularity as shown in \cite{Kim2011,Guo2016}.